buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Where getaddrinfo() as referenced in {{RFC3493}}, or a comparable API is used, the sorting behavior should take into account both the source addresses of the requesting node as well as the destination addresses returned, and sort the candidate address pairs following the procedures defined in RFC6724.

-The current default policy table leads to precedence for use of IPv6 GUAs over IPv4 globals, which is widely considered preferential behavior to support greater use of IPv6 in dual-stack environments.
+The current default policy table leads to precedence for use of IPv6 GUAs over IPv4 global addresses, which is widely considered preferential behavior to support greater use of IPv6 in dual-stack environments.
 This helps in allowing sites to phase out IPv4 as its evidenced use becomes ever lower.

 However, there are two issues with precedence, or rather non-precedence, for ULAs as originally defined in RFC6724.